resheku/my-awesome/README.md

 - [Eugeny/tabby](https://github.com/Eugeny/tabby) - A terminal for a more modern age (formerly Terminus)
 - [NarrativeScience/log.io](https://github.com/NarrativeScience/log.io) - Real-time log monitoring in your browser
 - [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source product analytics that you can self-host.
-- [SoftwareBrothers/adminjs](https://github.com/SoftwareBrothers/adminjs) - AdminBro is an admin panel for apps written in node.js
+- [SoftwareBrothers/adminjs](https://github.com/SoftwareBrothers/adminjs) - AdminJS is an admin panel for apps written in node.js
 - [Unleash/unleash](https://github.com/Unleash/unleash) - Unleash is the open source feature toggle service.
 - [Zettlr/Zettlr](https://github.com/Zettlr/Zettlr) - A Markdown Editor for the 21st century.
 - [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Quickly build any custom business software like admin panels, internal tools, dashboards and more with pre-built UI widgets that connect to any database, GraphQL or REST API, controlling everything with Javascript.